transloadit/uppy/website/src/docs/xhrupload.md

 Send all files in a single multipart request.
 When `bundle` is `true`, `formData` must also be set to `true`.

+> Note: When `bundle` is `true`, file metadata is **not** sent to the endpoint.
+This is because it's not obvious how metadata should be sent when there are multiple files in a single request.
+If you need this, please open an issue and we'll try to figure it out together.

 All files will be appended to the provided `fieldName` field in the request.
 To upload files on different fields, use [`uppy.setFileState()`](/docs/uppy#uppy-setFileState-fileID-state) to set the `xhrUpload.fieldName` property on the file:

 ```js